-$$\tau_E \mathbf{v} = -\mathbf{v} + \mathbf{v} \tag{24}$$
+$$\tau_E \dot{\bar{\mathbf{v}}} = -\bar{\mathbf{v}} + \mathbf{v} \tag{24}$$ where $\tau_E = T$ , the CPG period, and v is the center of mass velocity.

 With three CPG-muscle units acting in combination with the partially compliant body, the swimmer has a total of 25 degree of freedom (DoF) described by the system variables.
-The behavioural stability landscape for the swimmer robot, shown in Fig. 11a, was obtained empirically by repeatedly running the system for 3000 sec starting from $50 \times 50$ phase difference points on the grid.
+The behavioural stability landscape for the swimmer robot, shown in Fig. 11A, was obtained empirically by repeatedly running the system for 3000 sec starting from 50×50 phase difference points on the grid.
 Then all the movement vectors in the same grid cell were averaged to generate the 'flow field' of phase differences between the three CPGs.
 The permanently stable behaviours were also found numerically by long term observations of the system running from many different initial phase differences.
-The performance landscape (Fig. 11b) was also empirically generated on the phase space in the same way, except sensory feedback was disabled in order to maintain the initial phase differences of the CPGs.
-Considering the radial symmetry of the robot body, the stable behaviours that emerged define three qualitatively different modes: high performance propulsion
+The performance landscape (Fig. 11B) was also empirically generated on the phase space in the same way, except sensory feedback was disabled in order to maintain the initial phase differences of the CPGs.
+Considering the radial symmetry of the robot body, the stable behaviours that emerged define three qualitatively different modes: high performance propulsion using two arms (Fig. 11D), small arm movements by nearly in-phase action, and periodic transition of phase differences which result in circling movement with no forward locomotion.
+Since the patterns for the three high performing peaks are also highly stable, we artificially forced the system to eventually escape from those states by gradually increasing the chaoticity whenever the system is stabilized to any of the discovered patterns, which allowed us to illustrate the resulting long term exploration dynamics (Fig. 11C).
+The exploration statistics show the highest performance peaks are most visited, demonstrating the efficacy of the method.
+Further generality of the method was demonstrated using a simulated quadruped with 8 degrees of joint freedom, where each joint is driven by a pair of antagonistic torsional muscles, resulting in 16 CPGs (2 per joint DoF, Fig 10B,C).
+See [105,106] for the full details of the physical parameters for this type of actuator.
+The time plots of 15 phase differences between all 16 CPGs during exploration are shown in Fig 12.
+The environment was deliberately challenging, complete with non-smooth reaction forces due to ground friction with slip, to encourage transients so that the long term exploration dynamics could be illustrated.
+Although transient, most of the high performing patterns found were surprisingly stable, typically lasting for hundreds of walking cycles.
+Without such challenging slip, very stable long-term locomotion patterns were found, similar to those in [105].
+Fig 12A, A1, and B1 show two different locomotor behaviours (forward and side walking) that were discovered by the exploration process, which exemplifies how the system is able to find completely different modes of locomotion for a given physical system.
+Because of the nature of the environment, many of the discovered legged motions included

-Fig. 11 Chaotic exploration of 2D swimmer. a behavioural stability landscape.
-6 stable points (on a 2-torus surface) and 2 periodic transitions emerged symmetrically due to the radial symmetry of the robot morphology. b Performance landscape.
-3 stable points have the highest performances (i.e. locomotion speed), whereas the other 3 points from damage where the one of lower limbs was removed during the course of (a1) behaviour (the moment of damage is indicated by the red arrowhead), a new high performing behaviour (b1; hobbling walking gait) was quickly found.
-The gray arrows in (a1), (a2), and (b1) indicates the directions of movement using two arms (Fig. 11d), small arm movements by nearly in-phase action, and periodic transition of phase differences which result in circling movement with no forward locomotion.
-Since the patterns for the three high performing peaks are also highly stable, we artificially forced the system to eventually escape from those states by gradually increasing the chaoticity whenever the system is stabilized to any of the discovered patterns, which

-(nearly all-in-phase motions) and the 2 transient behaviours show low performances. c Long-term visits during chaotic exploration. d Snapshots of high-performing locomotion (the behaviour point at the middle of (A); (3.62,3.62))
+Fig. 11 Chaotic exploration of 2D swimmer.
+(A) behavioural stability landscape.
+6 stable points (on a 2-torus surface) and 2 periodic transitions emerged symmetrically due to the radial symmetry of the robot morphology.
+(B) Performance landscape.
+3 stable points have the highest performances (i.e. locomotion speed), whereas the other 3 points (nearly all-in-phase motions) and the 2 transient behaviours show low performances.
+(C) Long-term visits during chaotic exploration.
+(D) Snapshots of high-performing locomotion (the behaviour point at the middle of (A); (3.62,3.62)).